Pedro1234-code/forced-hirsute/README.md

 Clone this repository or download the script from github itself.

-Then run it as root using the command: sudo bash 2104.sh.
+Then run it as root using the command: sudo bash ub.sh.

 Now just wait for him to install.